Crinibus/tvguide/README.md

 ```
 python3 main.py -c [channel_1] -c [channel_2]
 ```
-**OBS**: when specifing channels with a space such as "TV2 News", use a dash (-) instead of a space.
-E.g. "TV2 News" -> "TV2-News"

 You can also specify "all" as the first channel to get all channels.